KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `MMM-MiBiciTuBici.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MicrosoftToDo by thobach](https://github.com/thobach/MMM-MicrosoftToDo)

 1. Recommendation: Found `uses: actions/checkout@v3` in file `codeql.yml`: Replace it with v4.
 2. Typo: Found `Magic Mirror` in file `README.MD`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MieleAtHome by SAR71](https://github.com/SAR71/MMM-MieleAtHome)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Deprecated: Found `require("request")` in file `mieleathome.js`: Replace it with built-in fetch.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MinecraftStatus by ralberth](https://github.com/ralberth/MMM-MinecraftStatus)

 1. Typo: Found `Magic Mirror` in file `MMM-MinecraftStatus.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Minigjenbruksstasjon by blixhavn](https://github.com/blixhavn/MMM-Minigjenbruksstasjon)